Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 - the corresponding annotations in the SoMeSci dataset

-- an additional set of 500 contexts focusing more on datasets and the minoroty classes (_created_ and _shared_)
+- an additional set of 500 contexts manually annotated focusing more on datasets and the minoroty classes (_created_ and _shared_)

 Table [] presents the distribution of classes in this training data set.